Freelancing software that helps you get paid faster.

 3.1.
 Know what questions to ask

-Before you write your creative brief, you’ll need to get some extra information from your client.
+Before you write your creative brief, you’ll need to get some extra information from your client, for example under the form of a logo design questionnaire.
 You can, of course, refer back to the job posting -- but chances are you’re going to have to ask some additional questions.

 There’s a lot of crossover between the questions you ask when writing a creative brief as for when you’re preparing a branding questionnaire.
 In general, though, here are some questions to ask: